jtquisenberry/MinHook_Dll_Injection_Hooking/README.md

 # DLLs

-The DLL projects provide minimally functional implementations of hooking use cases.
+The additional DLL projects provide minimally functional implementations of hooking use cases.

-## Monitor_DLL.dll
+## MonitorDll.dll

 This DLL demonstrates hooking APIs related to starting a program and loading a DLL.
 * `CreateProcessInternalW`